djensen47/truss/README.md

 - ~~Switch to Bootstrap 3.0~~
 - ~~Use latest Jade syntax~~
 - Fix errors with generating resources
+- You should be able to scaffold a new app into an existing directory

 **Doing**
 - ~~Fix the issue with using ObjectId on the command line~~